 Where to get larger unsecured loans

-For example, Boeing Employees Credit Union offers unsecured personal loans of up to $15,000 with rates from 7.49 percent to 18 percent as of February 2022.
-And PNC Bank makes unsecured loans of up to $20,000.
+For example, LightStream offers unsecured auto loans of $5,000 up to $100,000.
+For those with excellent credit who sign up for autopay, rates range from 5.73 percent to 19.99 percent as of October 2022.
+SunTrust Bank started making unsecured auto loans through its online arm, LightStream, in March of 2013, says Shuff.
+And PNC Bank makes unsecured loans of up to $35,000.

-Typically, unsecured loans of this size should be reserved for cars that can’t be financed with a secured loan.
-These can include collectables and antiques.
+Typically, unsecured loans of this size should be reserved for cars you can’t finance with a secured loan.
+These can include collectibles and antiques.

 Secured car loans are easier to get